 So, what’s the take-home message as far as carbohydrate recommendations go?
-For most people, going below 50 grams of carbohydrate per day for extended periods isn’t a good idea (unless a ketogenic diet is being used therapeutically for a specific condition and while under close medical supervision).
-A range of 100 to 200 grams per day is generally the most sustainable, but people can thrive on intakes up to even 300 grams (especially individuals with high calorie needs or very active lifestyles).
-These ranges are supported by evidence from healthy hunter-gatherer societies and help ensure our diets are nutrient-dense and have a diverse mix of plant and animal foods!
+For most people, going below 100 grams of carbohydrate per day for extended periods isn’t a good idea (unless a ketogenic diet is being used therapeutically for a specific condition and while under close medical supervision).
+Assuming a 2000-calorie per day diet, a range of 150 to 300 grams (total carbohydrate from whole food sources) is where the preponderance of the evidence points to, no matter how we approach the derivation!

 Cordain L, et al. “Plant-animal subsistence ratios and macronutrient energy estimations in worldwide hunter-gatherer diets.”
 Am J Clin Nutr.
 2000 Mar;71(3):682-92.